kirillg/Demo-EventBuddy/Demo.md

 	````

 	> **Speaking Point:** Now, before I show you that, let's just finish doing our data code for the session table.
-So I need to insert the save session code.
+So I need to insert the save, load and update session code.

 1. Open **SessionsPage.xaml.cs**